ColinIanKing/linux-next/Documentation/admin-guide/mm/transhuge.rst

     Attempt to allocate huge pages every time we need a new page;

 never
-    Do not allocate huge pages;
+    Do not allocate huge pages.
+Note that ``madvise(..., MADV_COLLAPSE)`` can still cause transparent huge pages to be obtained even if this mode is specified everywhere;

 within_size
     Only allocate huge page if it will be fully within i_size.